sw33tr0ll/aws-training/boto3/boto3-1.md

 iam_client = boto3.client('iam')
 raw_response = iam_client.list_users()

-# so far, this code is the same, but we want to work that raw_response variable down
+# so far, the code is the same, but we want to work that raw_response variable down

 user_list = raw_response['Users'] 	# extracts the list of users from the raw response
 for user in user_list:			# goes through each user in the list